Mid-Infrared Outbursts in Nearby Galaxies: Nuclear Obscuration and Connections to Hidden Tidal Disruption Events and Changing-Look Active Galactic Nuclei: Host Galaxy Properties

 As clearly seen in Figure \ref{fig:fig1}, TDEs are observed to preferentially take place in post-starburst host galaxies, also known as E+A galaxies \citep{2016ApJ...818L..21F, 2017ApJ...850...22L}.
 These unique hosts can be identified through the H$\alpha$ equivalent width vs. Lick H$\delta_A$ absorption plane.
 H$\alpha$ equivalent widths are associated with current star formation, while Lick H$\delta_A$ absorption results primarily from A-type stars.
 E+A galaxies lie in the bottom right of this plane, as seen in the lower panels of Figure \ref{fig:fig1}, where low values of H$\alpha$ equivalent width indicate little to no ongoing star formation, and high values of Lick H$\delta_A$ absorption indicate a starburst in the last $\approx$ 1 Gyr.
 As in \citet{2016ApJ...818L..21F} and \citet{2017ApJ...850...22L}, we define E+A galaxies as residing in the rectangle created by the solid black lines in the lower panels of Figure \ref{fig:fig1} and Balmer-strong quiescent galaxies as those falling in the larger rectangle created by the dashed black lines.

-Unlike TDEs, of which 6/12 (50\%) fall within the quiescent Balmer-strong region, only 2/103 ($\approx$1.9\%) of MIRONG occupy the same region.
-As in the SFR - $M_\ast$ plane, MIRONG hosts seem to broadly follow the distribution of AGN. \citet{2017ApJ...850...22L} demonstrated that the overrepresentation of TDEs in post-starburst galaxies persists even after controlling for possible selection effects such as black hole mass, redshift, presence of a strong AGN, bulge colors, and surface brightness of host galaxies. \citet{2016ApJ...818L..21F} and \citet{2018ApJ...853...39G} also found rate enhancements of TDEs in quiescent Balmer-strong galaxies, the rates of which were demonstrated by \citet{2020SSRv..216...32F} to all be consistent with one another.
+\citet{2017ApJ...850...22L} demonstrated that the overrepresentation of TDEs in post-starburst galaxies persists even after controlling for black hole mass, redshift, presence of a strong AGN, bulge colors, and surface brightness of host galaxies. \citet{2016ApJ...818L..21F} and \citet{2018ApJ...853...39G} also found rate enhancements of TDEs in quiescent Balmer-strong galaxies, the rates of which were demonstrated by \citet{2020SSRv..216...32F} to all be consistent with one another, although \citet{2021ApJ...908L..20H} found that additionally controlling for green valley preference can account for this overrepresentation in ZTF-I TDE hosts.
+Again, although we caution against drawing direct comparisons between the two samples given the TDE host preference for fainter galaxies (the reader is referred to Section \ref{sec:tde_comp}), MIRONG generally do not appear to share TDE hosts' over-representation in the quiescent Balmer-strong region.
+As in the SFR - $M_\ast$ plane, MIRONG hosts seem to broadly follow the distribution of AGN.

-Whether the over-representation of TDEs in post-starburst galaxies is physically driven or the result of observational biases is the subject of ongoing study. \citet{2017NatAs...1E..61T} suggest that the intrinsic rate of TDEs in highly SF galaxies can dominate over that in post-starburst galaxies, but that high nuclear dust content in such galaxies could make detection extremely difficult.
+Whether the over-representation of TDEs in post-starburst galaxies is physically driven or the result of observational biases is the subject of ongoing study. \citet{2017NatAs...1E..61T} suggest that the intrinsic rate of TDEs in highly SF galaxies can dominate over that in post-starburst galaxies, but that high nuclear dust content in such galaxies could make detection extremely difficult. \citet{2021ApJ...910...93R} also find that surveys such as ZTF may account for only $\sim$30\% of TDEs that would be detectable if no dust were present in their host galaxies.
 Are TDEs in SF galaxies preferentially obscured?
 It is to this question that we next turn our attention to by studying nuclear obscuration as a function of galaxy type and interstellar extinction.